philwonski/TW5-Wordpress-Remote/Readme.md

 # Usage

 The plugin adds a new widget called `<$wpremote>` that you can use in your wikitext.
-As of my first commits to the "reboot" version of this plugin in 2023, I have hardcoded a method to get 5 posts from page 1 of any site running the Wordpress like this:
+As of my first commits to the "reboot" version of this plugin in 2023, I have hardcoded a method to get 5 posts from page 1 of any site running the Wordpress API like this:

 ```
 <$wpremote wpaction="getposts" wpsite="mydigitalmark.com">